butames/blog.github.io/_pages/about.md

 ## Features

-Journal is packed with powerful features to showcase your work:
+Journal is packed with powerful features to showcase your work: James

 * Beautiful, minimal design
 * Fixed sidebar images that animate as you browse